ICRAR/ngas/doc/install.rst

 To create the virtual environment, go to the NGAS root source directory and run::

- ./create_venv.sh /path/to/the/new/venv
+ ./create_venv.sh [-f] /path/to/the/new/venv

-This will check you have an appropriate python version, will get the ``virtualenv`` tool, create a virtual environment, install a set of basic packages needed later, and tell you to source the virtual environment.
+This will check you have an appropriate python version, will get the ``virtualenv`` tool and create a virtual environment.
+The ``-f`` flag is optional,
+and tells the script to also install a set of basic packages needed to use Fabric.

 .. _inst.manual: